sj-bt/UE4StyleGuide/README.md

 <a name="2.4"></a>
 <a name="structure-maps"></a>
-### 2.4 All Map[<sup>*</sup>](#terms-level-map) Files Belong In A Folder Called Maps
+### 2.4 All Map[<sup>*</sup>](#terms-level-map) Files Belong In A Folder Called Map

 Map files are incredibly special and it is common for every project to have its own map naming system, especially if they work with sub-levels or streaming levels.
-No matter what system of map organization is in place for the specific project, all levels should belong in `/Content/Project/Maps`.
+No matter what system of map organization is in place for the specific project, all levels should belong in `/Content/Project/Map`.

 Being able to tell someone to open a specific map without having to explain where it is is a great time saver and general 'quality of life' improvement.
-It is common for levels to be within sub-folders of `Maps`, such as `Maps/Campaign1/` or `Maps/Arenas`, but the most important thing here is that they all exist within `/Content/Project/Maps`.
+It is common for levels to be within sub-folders of `Map`, such as `Map/Campaign1/` or `Map/Arena`, but the most important thing here is that they all exist within `/Content/Project/Map`.

 This also simplifies the job of cooking for engineers.
 Wrangling levels for a build process can be extremely frustrating if they have to dig through arbitrary folders for them.
 If a team's maps are all in one place, it is much harder to accidentally not cook a map in a build.
 It also simplifies lighting build scripts as well QA processes.